-for "handbags", in International Class 18 (the "Ark" bag).
-The description of the mark reads as follows:
+for "handbags", in International Class 18 (the "Ark" bag).2 The description of the mark reads as follows:

 The mark consists of the configuration of a three-dimensional handbag.
 The handbag features the distinct combination of: (1) a structured and flat front and back panels made of thin, uniformly-sized strips of rigid material; (2) arranged in an interlocking manner to form three concentric half circles creating a distinctive see-through sunburst design; (3) topped by horizontal strips and a handle made of the same material with a curved tapering cutaway; (4) a curved side panel made of interlocking pieces of the same material and in the same width as the pieces that make up the front and back panels; and (5) spacers in the form of circular beads that connect the handle pieces.
-All of the elements submitted as part of the mark and does not indicate color.
+All of the elements submitted as part of the drawing are claimed as part of the mark.
+The stippling is a feature of the mark and does not indicate color.